ava-labs/avalanche-docs/docs/apis/avalanchego/apis/issuing-api-calls.md

 /ext/bc/C/rpc
 ```

-To interact with subnet instances of the EVM via the JSON-RPC endpoint:
+To interact with Subnet instances of the EVM via the JSON-RPC endpoint:

 ```
 /ext/bc/[blockchainID]/rpc
 ```

 where `blockchainID` is the ID of the blockchain running the EVM.
-So for example, the RPC URL for the Swimmer Network (a subnet that runs the Crabada game) running on a local node would be:
+So for example, the RPC URL for the Swimmer Network (a Subnet that runs the Crabada game) running on a local node would be:

 ```
 http://127.0.0.1/ext/bc/2K33xS9AyP9oCDiHYKVrHe7F54h2La5D8erpTChaAhdzeSu2RX/rpc
 ```

-Or for the WAGMI subnet on the Fuji testnet:
+Or for the WAGMI Subnet on the Fuji testnet:

 ```
 http://127.0.0.1/ext/bc/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/rpc